-Monthly rotational evaluations
+• Monthly rotational evaluations

-TIC must occur both face-to-face and via written documentation.
+TIC must occur both face-to-face and via written documentation (TIC folder kept in the surgical pathology sign out room).
 TIC are to be logged when appropriate (eg. surgical pathology, neuropathology).
-Should email communication be utilized, the Isuhsc.edu encrypted mail system is the only approved email exchange.
+Should email communication be utilized, the lsuhsc.edu encrypted mail system is the only approved email exchange.